MSc Clinical Biochemistry: Career, Skills, Scope, Options, Outlook

 What is the scope of an MSc Clinical Biochemistry program?

-Some potential career paths for individuals with an MSc in Clinical Biochemistry include clinical laboratory scientist or technologist, research scientist or technologist, sales representative or technical support specialist, and quality control specialist.
+Some potential career paths for individuals with an MSc in Clinical Biochemistry include clinical laboratory or technologist, research scientist or technologist, sales representative or technical support specialist, and quality control specialist.
 Other potential career paths may include toxicologist, molecular geneticist, biomedical engineer, hospital administrator, clinical research manager, or medical writer.

 What is the job outlook for individuals with an MSc in Clinical Biochemistry?